 Powering down for an hour implies avoiding screens, loud external buzz, and eating as well.
 Meditation or simply relaxing while the room is dark will help establish the tone you need to drift off into your dream state.

-That means you need to be really comfortable before you begin to drift.
-In this section, we’re going to talk about two ways you can get comfortable enough to get a good night’s sleep.
+In this section, we’re going to talk about two ways you can get comfortable enough to get a good night’s sleep...

 Have you ever flipped your pillow to the cold side before bed?
 Yeah, me too.

-A cool pillow is the way to go.
+A cold pillow is the way to go.
 But the problem is that cool feeling only lasts for about a minute before your body temperature warms it up.